best ultralight backpacking tents

 For a two-person tent, two doors are ideal for many pairs of hiking partners.
 Having two doors eliminates crawling all over one another for midnight bathroom breaks, and gives each person their own side.
 However, two doors mean two zippers, which adds to the weight of the tent.
 This can be a matter of convenience and comfort over weight.

-Many people cutting weight are happy with one door, either on the side or the front of the tent because it’s less extra material, and also less chance of construction failure with seams and zippers.
+Many soloists cutting weight are happy with one door, either on the side or the front of the tent because it’s less extra material, and also less chance of construction failure with seams and zippers.
 As noted two doors give you are better ventilation options and is a superior option overall.

 Storage: Vestibules and Interior Pockets